 “Glass has provided a thorough look at the evidence and the processes of evolution, alongside a compelling case for its compatibility with Christianity.
 His theological analysis is very sound as he addresses several of the commonly perceived points of tension between the Christian faith and evolution.
 For a thorough understanding of these issues, this book is among the very best resources available.” —Peter Enns, Ph.D.
 (Harvard), Professor of Christian Studies at Eastern University, author of numerous books, including The Bible for Normal People series

 “This book is superb.
 Bruce Glass’ summary of the science is thorough and accurate, yet easy for non-scientists to follow.
 His analysis is sharp, his tone is winsome, and his approach to contentious issues is fair.
 This book is a valuable resource for those who want to understand how evolution and evangelical Christianity can be harmonious.” —Loren Haarsma, Ph.D.
-(Harvard), Associate Professor of Physics at Calvin College, co-author of Origins: Christian Perspectives on Creation, Evolution, and Intelligent Design
+(Harvard), Associate Professor of Physics at Calvin University, co-author of Origins: Christian Perspectives on Creation, Evolution, and Intelligent Design

 “Glass skillfully defends a belief in a personal God and the divinity of Jesus in light of the evidence for evolution. … I enjoyed reading this … a fresh and compelling case for reconciling faith and science.” —Peter Dijkstra, Ph.D.
 (University of Groningen, The Netherlands), Assistant Professor of Biology at Benedictine University